Name: Adrian “Ady” Redondo

 Toward the Next Generation

-It was his next career move into technical sales for commercial ingredient companies that put him on a direct path to his current position in USW’s next generation of technical experts.
+His next career move into technical sales for commercial ingredient companies put him on a direct path to his current position in USW’s next generation of technical experts.

 Redondo said his experience at Nestlé opened the door to the technical sales position at Ingredion.
-Gleaning from Mendoza’s passion for the work and people, as well as his experience at Bakels, Redondo was able to build additional revenue for Ingredion’s Philippines and greater Southeast Asia bakery segment.
+Gleaning from Mendoza’s passion for the work and people and his experience at Bakels, Redondo was able to build additional revenue for Ingredion’s Philippines and greater Southeast Asia bakery segment.
 He was recognized with Southeast Asia Top Sales Awards and “Best Campaigns” for three consecutive years.

 “I think this success also came from trying to create additional value for whatever product Ingredion was selling,” Redondo said.